HISPlayer/Unity_Video_Player/.github/ISSUE_TEMPLATE/issue-report---technical-question.md

 ---
-name: Technical question / Issue report
+name: Issue Report / Technical Question
 about: 'Ask for technical support or report an issue '
 title: ''
 labels: ''